 Today, one out of three people in the United States choose hospice care when they are dying.
-Families need to understand hospice care and the steps necessary to access this quality end-of-life option.
+Families need to understand hospice care and the steps necessary to access this quality final journey of life option.

 Hospice is a special concept of care designed to provide comfort and support to patients and their families.
 Patients are referred to hospice when life expectancy is approximately six months or less.
 Hospice care can continue longer than six months if needed but requires physician certification.
 Here are some facts about hospice care:

 - Hospice is not a place.
 Most hospice care takes place within the dying person’s home, whether it is his or her own home, the home of a family member or friend, a nursing or assisted living facility.
 Other options, if available from the provider, include a residential hospice facility or a hospice unit within a hospital.

 - Hospice care neither prolongs life nor hastens death.
 Hospice staff and volunteers offer a specialized knowledge of medical care, including pain management.

 - The goal of hospice care is to improve the quality of a patient's last weeks, days and hours by offering comfort and dignity.

 - Hospice care is provided by a team-oriented group of specially trained professionals (including as physicians, nurses, social workers, clergy), as well as volunteers and family members.